• Skip to primary navigation

 The Sanderling Resort guest rooms with customized spaces perfect for a Thanksgiving family getaway.
 Source: Sanderling Resort

-4. Sanderling Resort – Outer Banks, North Carolina
+4. Sanderling Resort – Duck, North Carolina

 Why It Works: Unlike most Thanksgiving holiday resort destinations, there is no minimum rental period, so you could spend Thanksgiving Day at Sanderling and then head to Disney World for the rest of the long weekend.
 Because the Outer Banks area is the home of the first flight, there are a number of outdoor activities that allow families to explore the air.
 It’s also close to the Corolla Wild Horses, which are located in the northernmost beaches of the Outer Banks and always a kid-pleaser.